NeonGeckoCom/skill-caffeinewiz/README.md

 The skill will check for updates periodically.
 You can modify that time period by changing `TIME_TO_CHECK` parameter on top of the file in the init.

 ## Examples
-* "Tell me caffeine content of pepsi."
+* "Tell me caffeine content of Pepsi."
-* "How much caffeine is in starbucks blonde?"
+* "How much caffeine is in Starbucks Blonde?"
-* "Tell me caffeine content of rocket chocolate."
+* "Tell me caffeine content of Rocket Chocolate."

 ## Location